werererer/trilium-stresstesting/README.md

 Still experimental, and subject to change a lot:

 The goal is to test, if trilium can scale.
-Especially for personal/research interest
+Hopefully to make reproducing errors at scale more easy.

-# Goals
+# Goal
-Make reproducing errors on large scale databases for trilium more reproducible
+Make reproducing errors on large scale databases for trilium more reproducible by providing code to automatically create databases.

 # WIP
 What still has to be done to make it useful?